FeedBurner RSS

 drink the water

 The sidewalk under my feet bears a skin of slippery green moss from the night before.
 Sweat slides between my shoulder blades.
 It’s early, but it’s already thirty-six degrees (96F).
 The sun is low in the sky across the Rio Napo.
 At the waterfront, three men are carving a wooden canoe.
-Two use machetes to shape the boards [...]
+Two use machetes to […]

 una aventura mas – señor qoyllur-ritti

 After the thirteen days of non-stop hiking, after the jungle and the coffee truck, I was ready to go back to Cusco, to luxuriate in a hot shower and inject some cake into my fat-starved body.
-My diet of rice, eggs, potatoes, coffee, yuca and the occasional piece of meat kept me running but did nothing for [...]
+My diet of rice, eggs, potatoes, coffee, yuca and the occasional piece of meat kept me running but did […]